 7. Outdoors on the doorstep.
 Stretch those legs with a cycle on the Waterford Greenway, a hike in the Comeragh mountains, a saunter on a beach, a swim in the sea, all 15-30 minutes from the city.

 8. High performance.
 The €20m state-of-the-art facilities that the WIT Arena offers isn’t just a draw to wellbeing and sport-focused students.
 It’s popular with all sorts of high profile teams as a training ground, and the host to the Renault GAA World Games 2019.
 And it’s a place of learning for our Department of Sport and Exercise Science students.

 9. Work placement.
 There’s room for more multinationals, SMEs and startups to open premised across the county, and growing areas include tech and pharma.
 This bodes well for future graduates looking for work placement, graduate programmes, or once they have graduated, a good work life balance.
 Read about student and graduate experiences at www.wit.ie/studentstories.

 10. Ambition built on success.
-2020 will be a year of celebrations marking 50 years of WIT.
-Operating at university level for many years, and on the path to technological university status, WIT has outlined in its strategic plan for 2018-2021 its goal to be amongst the Top 100 universities under 50 years old by 2030.
+2020 will be a year of celebrations marking 50 years of SETU.
+Operating at university level for many years, and on the path to technological university status, SETU has outlined in its strategic plan for 2018-2021 its goal to be amongst the Top 100 universities under 50 years old by 2030.